twolfson/twolfson.com/articles/parallel-visual-testing.md

 - Cannot easily iterate on tests as its not a live server

 # Mock mode
 Create a development-only endpoint which sets a flag on the session to load mock data instead of database data (e.g. `/_dev/setup`).
-In each normal endpoint, use a conditional to load data from fixtures instead of database
+In each normal endpoint, use a conditional to load data from fixtures instead of database.

 **Pros:**